camunda/camunda-docs-manual/content/update/minor/716-to-717/was.md

 ---

 The following steps describe how to update the Camunda artifacts on an IBM WebSphere application server in a shared process engine setting.
 For the entire procedure, refer to the [update guide][update-guide].
-If not already done, make sure to download the [Camunda Platform 7.17 IBM WebSphere distribution](https://app.camunda.com/nexus/service/rest/repository/browse/camunda-bpm-ee/org/camunda/bpm/websphere/camunda-bpm-websphere/7.17.0-ee/).
+If not already done, download the [Camunda Platform 7.17 IBM WebSphere distribution](https://app.camunda.com/nexus/service/rest/repository/browse/camunda-bpm-ee/org/camunda/bpm/websphere/camunda-bpm-websphere/7.17.0-ee/).

 The update procedure takes the following steps:

-1. Uninstall the Camunda Libraries and Archives
+1. Uninstall the Camunda libraries and archives.
-2. Replace Camunda Core Libraries
+2. Replace Camunda core libraries.
-3. Replace Optional Camunda Dependencies
+3. Replace optional Camunda dependencies.
-4. Maintain the Camunda Platform Configuration
+4. Maintain the Camunda Platform configuration.
-5. Install the Camunda Archive
+5. Install the Camunda Archive.
-6. Install the Web Applications
+6. Install the web applications.

 In each of the following steps, the identifier `$*_VERSION` refers to the current versions and the new versions of the artifacts.

-# 1. Uninstall the Camunda Libraries and Archives
+# 1. Uninstall the Camunda libraries and archives

-First, uninstall the Camunda web applications, namely the Camunda REST API (artifact name like `camunda-engine-rest`) and the Camunda applications Cockpit, Tasklist and Admin (artifact name like `camunda-webapp`).
+First, uninstall the Camunda web applications, namely the Camunda REST API (artifact name like `camunda-engine-rest`) and the Camunda applications Cockpit, Tasklist, and Admin (artifact name like `camunda-webapp`).

 Uninstall the Camunda EAR.
 Its name should be `camunda-ibm-websphere-ear-$PLATFORM_VERSION.ear`.

-# 2. Replace Camunda Core Libraries
+# 2. Replace Camunda core libraries

 With your first Camunda installation or update to 7.2, you have created a shared library named `Camunda`.
 We identify the folder to this shared library as `$SHARED_LIBRARY_PATH`.